-To All the Boys I’ve Loved Before is the story of Lara Jean, a 16-year-old who writes letters to all the boys she’s ever loved.
-Through a comedy of errors, the boys all get these letters in the mail–and each of them get a firsthand look into the deepest depths of Lara Jean’s heart.
+To All the Boys I’ve Loved Before is the story of Lara Jean, a 16-year-old who writes love letters to all the boys she’s ever loved.
+She never intended to send the letters, but through a comedy of errors, the boys all get these letters in the mail–and each of them get a firsthand look into the deepest depths of Lara Jean’s heart.

 Let's Talk About Love